pkykevin/Kevin_Portfolio/README.md

 ## Project 1: Price prediction and understanding contributing features (Carsales data sets)

-The aim of this project is to build predictive models to facilitate decision making for second hand car buyers and sellers.
+* The aim of this project is to build predictive models to facilitate decision making for second hand car buyers and sellers.
 The project implemented predictive models on actual data from [Carsales](https://www.carsales.com.au/).
-Multiple Linear, Random Forest and Neural Network predictive modelling techniques were employed to create predictive models.
-Moreover, we drill down car categories to discover the price influencing features on different car makes.
+* Multiple Linear, Random Forest and Neural Network predictive modelling techniques were employed to create predictive models.
+* We drill down car categories to discover the price influencing features on different car makes.

 ### Part 1.
 Dataset